Configuring data warehousing settings

 - 100 Mbps network interface (minimum), 1 Gbps (recommended)

-Follow these steps to install and configure a new data warehouse:
+Install and configure a new data warehouse

 - Install PostgreSQL 9.4 or later, ensuring all available patches are applied

 - Configure the postgresql.conf with the following recommended minimum settings (you may reconfigure to your hardware and connection requirements accordingly):

 All PostgreSQL versions: